DyadicGit/messaging-system/README.md

 * Docker-machine

 ## Build and run
-To build and run clone this repo and execute script `run.bat`
+To build and run clone this repo and execute script `runWithEnv.bat` and press yes [Y], [Y] launches a script that changes CRFL to LF eof's, it's for the Linux side of this system